markcoppock/notes/images-on-the-web.md

 ### use the appropriate mode/file type

+- use .svg when possible for non-photographic images. if not feasible:
      - don't use .jpg for a continous-tone graphic (use 8-bit .png)
      - use 24-bit .png for transparency with non-clean edges
      - For transparency on images with clean edges, use .gif
 - work in RGB not CMYK.
 When converting from CMYK, the colors will change
 - use the sRGB color space in Photoshop

 ### use the appropriate dimensions